 - The organization will respect donors’ privacy by not sharing, selling, or renting names and personal information.

 - Donors can expect that all relationships with individuals representing the organization will be professional in nature and that they will be treated with respect, compassion and dignity.

 In today’s world, where the majority of transactions take place online or even through social media, it is imperative to remind donors why your non-profit is collecting the information it may need.
-Here are some additional guidelines that your organization may implement for donor privacy:
+Here are some additional guidelines that your nonprofit organization may implement for donor privacy: